Rethinking mirror symmetry as a local duality on fields: Comments and outlook

 Nevertheless, to derive the mirror of $E_\rho^\sigma[USp(2 N)]$, we only need to assume the self-mirror property of $E[USp(2 K)]$ with $K < N$.
 Since $E[USp(2)]$ is simply a Wess--Zumino model which is manifestly self-mirror, by mathematical induction we can prove that all the mirror dualities of the $E_\rho^\sigma[USp(2 N)]$ family can be derived by the iterative use of the IP duality alone.

-One can obtain an analogue algorithm for the local dualisation of $3d$ linear quivers, by either taking the $3d$ limit, with the combined Coulomb branch VEVs and real masses, of our $4d$ results or re-deriving all the basic moves directly in $3d$ by iteritive applications of the Aharony duality \cite{Aharony:1997gp}, to which the IP duality reduces.
+One can obtain an analogous algorithm for the local dualisation of $3d$ linear quivers, by either taking the $3d$ limit, combined with Coulomb branch VEVs and real masses, of our $4d$ results or re-deriving all the basic moves directly in $3d$ by iteritive applications of the Aharony duality \cite{Aharony:1997gp}, to which the IP duality reduces.

 The basic moves in this case can be directly interpreted as the transformations of the NS5 and D5-branes in the brane set-ups of the $3d$ theories under the $S$ element of $SL(2,\mathbb{Z})$.
 After dualising the 5-branes in the brane set-up, one usually needs to move D5 across NS5-branes using Hanany--Witten moves to reach a configuration where one can read off the $3d$ gauge theory.
 Interestingly, in our procedure we don't have to implement the HW moves, but we need to study RG flows initiated by VEVs which have the effect of moving the matter fields and changing the ranks so to arrive at the final mirror theory.